systemslab/popper-paper/paper/paper.md

 A common approach to analyze data is to capture CSV files and manually paste their contents into Excel or Google Spreadsheets.
-This manual manipulation and plotting lacks the ability to record important steps in the process of analyzing results, such as the series of steps that took to go from a CSV to a figure.
-While available (if the spreadsheet is public), it is not immediately clear what a researcher did.
+This manual manipulation and plotting lacks the ability to record important steps in the process of analyzing results, such as the series of steps needed to go from a CSV to a figure.
+Even if the associated spreadsheet is made available, it is not immediately clear what a researcher did.

 ### Eyeball Validation